MoeinT/airflow-docker/README.md

-# Running airflow on a Docker container
+# Installing Airflow using Docker
 We can use docker compose to deploy airflow on docker containers and get the web UI up & running.
 In order to do that, we need to fetch the docker-compose file using the below command on PowerShell:

 ```Invoke-WebRequest -Uri 'https://airflow.apache.org/docs/apache-airflow/2.5.3/docker-compose.yaml' -OutFile 'docker-compose.yaml'```